AdaCore/gnatcoverage/testsuite/Qualif/Ada/decision/Robustness/MultiLineDecisions/And/If/tc.rst

-**Exercise "A and then B", split over multiple lines in an IF statement**
+**Exercise DC on "A and then B" split over multiple lines in an IF statement**

-Exercise "A and then B" split over multiple lines in an IF statement.